 Evaluation: Programs will be evaluated on a monthly basis by the number of participants who attend.
 Educational material, health counseling and referral to medical evaluation will be offered to those who attend.

-Priority 3: Promote Mental Health and Prevent Substance Abuse
+Priority 2: Promote Well-Being and Prevent Mental and Substance Use Disorder

 Goal: Promote mental, emotional and behavioral well-being in communities and reducing drug abuse.